 10.6.
 Limit the number of tickets that can be purchased by one visitor.

 10.7.
-Ask visitors with reduced-fare tickets to produce a document confirming that they belong to a privileged category of visitors.
+Ask visitors with reduced-fare tickets to produce a document confirming their eligibility.

 10.8.
 Stop an event in the Museum, including guided tours, if it has not been agreed upon with the Museum or it does not meet the requirements for events, including: